Mawouna Amevor: Club career

 He made his league debut for FC Dordrecht during the 2010–2011 season and has also played for Go Ahead Eagles, before moving abroad to join English League 2 side Notts County in 2015.
 He returned to Dordrecht in summer 2016.

 In 2018, Amevor signed with Moroccan club Chabab Rif Al Hoceima.
 He soon left that club and moved to Chonburi in Thailand in November 2018 for the 2019 season.
 Making no appearances for that club, he signed with Indonesian club Persela Lamongan in late April 2019.
 Amevor left there in the summer of 2019.

 On 20 January 2020, Amevor signed a contract with FC Eindhoven after a successful trial period and made his debut a day later against FC Utrecht in a KNVB Cup match.

+On 21 June 2024, Amevor signed a two-year contract with recently relegated Eerste Divisie club Volendam.

 International career

 He received his first international call with Togo in October 2014.